 Light roasts, often called cinnamon roasts in the US, are indeed not for everybody.
 They are for adventurous people, who are open to the idea that coffee can taste fruity or tea-like.

-Also, what’s even more frustrating and confusing is that light roasts are often more challenging to brew compared to the regular Joe from your college days.
+Also, what’s significantly all the more disappointing and befuddling is that light roasts are often more challenging to brew compared to the regular Joe from your college days.

 Light roasts often require the right tools to shine:

-If you’re the kind of person who uses tap water and a French press or an old Mr. Coffee, you’re almost guaranteed to be disappointed.
+If you’re the kind of person who uses tap water and a French press or an old Mr. Coffee, you’re nearly destined to be baffled.
 Instead, opt for a roast labeled ‘full-city‘, which is much more soluble, and thus easier to brew.

 Cinnamon, blonde, city, medium, breakfast.
 What do all these things mean?
 Well, the truth is that they all could all refer to the same bean depending who you’re talking to.
 Your light roast might me my medium and vice versa.